Sunday, January 11, 2026

 What's great is there are a ton of gift sets on sale too.

-Look for ones with mini lotions and perfumes and you can add those to your wedding bathroom baskets.
 Even those big gift baskets that are filled with delicious treats are on sale.
 You can eat the treats now and use that basket itself as your bathroom basket.

 You really have a lot of options.